 Staying out of debt and building your savings is crucial in this financial life stage.
 Getting deep into debt using credit cards and loans is a big no-no. The only acceptable debt would be your student loan.
 Avoid debt if you can and use your income to build your savings.

 A lot of people say this is when things start getting serious.
 Far from it!
 You can still have fun, but certain decisions could go a long way into determining how fondly you look back at these years.
 You’ll be looking at getting a mortgage, buying a house and perhaps starting a family.

 Set financial goals.
-Determine when you’d like to retire, how much you’d like to retire on, and put a plan in place.
+Determine when you’d like to quit work and how much you’d like to retire on – and put a plan to work.
 Make sure you have the right insurances in place to protect you and your family (if you have one) from financial disaster.

 By accumulating wealth and having a savings strategy you’ll be better equipped for the many unpredictable events that happen in these years.
 Build your savings reserves invest for the long term and reject non-mortgage debt.

 There are lots of resources online, however, if you are time-poor, you could seek to form a relationship with a financial planning adviser.